crossplane/docs/content/contribute/infrastructure.md

 The `/content` directory is the root directory for all documentation content.

 The `/themes/geekboot` directory is the root directory for all website related files, like HTML templates, shortcodes and global media files.

-The `/utils/` directory is for JavaScript source code used in the website.
+The `/utils/` directory is for JavaScript source code and files unrelated to Hugo used in the website.

 The `/themes/geekboot/assets` folder contains all (S)CSS and compiled JavaScript for the website.